 The UNITY Project seeks community participants

-Community members invited to participate in free collage workshops with professional artists
+Community invited to participate in free collage workshops with professional artists

-Workshops led by artist Eric McRay will be held at TFAC on Friday, March 31 at 4:30 p.m., and at Isothermal Community College on Saturday, April 1 at 10 a.m.
+Local arts professionals will lead community members, from students to adults to seniors, in a series of mixed-media/collage workshops.
+Workshops led by artist Eric McRay will be held at TFAC on Friday, March 31 at 4:30 p.m. and at Isothermal Community College on Saturday, April 1 at 10 a.m.
 Artist Annette Wells will lead a session at Landrum Library on Saturday, April 8 at 10 a.m.

-Participants will use text, paper, paints, copies of photographs and fiber based materials to create a multilayered collage on an individual 12 by 12 canvas that represents the participant’s idea and experiences of a unified community.
+At the workshops, community members will be provided a small canvas, basic art supplies and guidance on how to express and execute their individual visions of unity using personal collage materials.
+Participants should bring copies of photographs and fiber based materials to create a multilayered collage on an individual 12 by 12 canvas that represents the participant’s idea and experiences of a unified community.

 There is no cost to participate in The UNITY Project, but attendance is strictly limited to 25 per workshop.
 Advanced registration is required by visiting tryonarts.org/unity-project.